 Eviction of Nigerians in Postmasburg, Northern Cape And The Response of NUSA & The Nigerian Consulate

-On June 4, 2022, NUSA responded to the situation in Postmasburg, Northern Cape.
+On June 4, 2022, NUSA responded to the Postmasburg, Northern Cape situation.
 Currently, the situation is calm.
 Nigerians in the town were asked to leave voluntarily or face eviction, resulting in 28 individuals fleeing their homes and businesses.
-Mr. Sam Odua and Mr. Collins Mgbo, representing the Consul General of Nigeria and NUSA respectively, visited Postmasburg and Kimberley to meet with the police, Nigerians residing there, and other stakeholders.
+Mr. Sam Odua and Mr. Collins Mgbo, representing the Consul General of Nigeria and NUSA, respectively, visited Postmasburg and Kimberley to meet with the police, Nigerians residing there, and other stakeholders.
 After a productive discussion, Brigadier Jansen Van Rensburg, acting Provincial Police Commissioner, promised to work with his team to restore peace in Postmasburg.

 NUSA expressed gratitude to the Consul General for his support and care towards affected Nigerians.
 He is actively working to offer temporary aid to those impacted.
 Sam and Collins advised Nigerians in Postmansburg to follow the law as law enforcement agencies strive to restore peace.